**Most recently updated on February 12th, 2020.

 Let this article guide you through what is happening across Mexico (and more specifically Cancun), what the government is saying, how it has affected tourism and advice for staying safe in Cancun in 2020.

 Cancun Crime: the statistics

 It all started in 2006 when Mexico began an aggressive campaign which targeted the heads of drug cartels.
 Many of the country’s biggest drug kingpins were either jailed or killed, along with 80,000 other cartel related members who lost their lives in the process.
 This led to many of the cartels being fractured and depleted without a leader to provide control and a sense of direction.
-With no sense of authority and direction, the splintered cartels began to both diversify their operations and open more turf wars on drug trafficking routes to the US.
+With no sense of authority and direction, crime in Mexico began to increase even more as the splintered cartels began to both diversify their operations and open more turf wars on drug trafficking routes to the US.
 With the changing dynamic of the drug cartels across Mexico, Cancun became vulnerable to such violence from these turf wars.